fmidev/himan/README.md

 # Properties

 * Forecast provider agnostic post processing
-* Able to produce several useful weather parameters not produced by the forecasts themselves
+* Able to produce several useful weather parameters not produced by the forecast models themselves
 * Main design principles are performance and maintainability
 * Written in C++11
 * Partial support for GPU's through Cuda
 * Actively developed and supported by the Finnish Meteorological Institute
-* yum repository available for RHEL7 and RHEL8
+* yum repository available for RHEL8 and RHEL9
 * Licensed under MIT license

 # Parameter list